92.7 BIG FM’S MUSICAL TRIBUTE ‘JAANE KAHAN GAYE WO DIN’ TO THE LEGENDARY RAJ KUMAR IN ASSOCIATION WITH DHRISHTI FOUNDATION

 92.7 BIG FM, one of the largest radio network in India, in association with Drishti Foundation is paying a musical tribute ‘Jaane Kahan Gaye Wo Din’ to Hindi Cinema’s Greatest Showman, Shri.
 Raj Kapoor.
 The event would be taking place on Saturday, 2nd June, 8.45 pm, at Master Dinanath Mangeshkar Natyagriha, Vile Parle, Mumbai.

 Come and enjoy the evergreen songs from movies of Shri.
-Raj Kapoor as exceptionally talented artists showcases an amazing display of heart throbbing music.
+Raj Kapoor as exceptionally talented artists showcases an amazing display of heartthrobing music.